 Failure to submit the "Certification Regarding Lobbying, Debarment, Suspension, and Other Responsibility Matters; and Drug Free Workplace" to FDLE may result in a withholding of funds condition on the subaward until this requirement is satisfied.

-Contractual Services Subrecipient vs. Contractor Determination
+Contractual Services Subrecipient vs. Contractor Determination requirements below.

-Subrecipients utilizing funds in the Contractual Services budget category must adhere to the subcontracting requirements below.
 All subrecipients should review the "OJP Subaward vs. Procurement Toolkit" for information regarding the two types of subcontracting.